top of page

 Wait, why YOU?

 Oh I'm so glad you asked!
-I have nearly twenty years of experience editing for publications and organizations including Medium, JSTOR, Conde Nast, and the literary magazine Joyland.
+I have nearly twenty years of experience editing for publications and organizations including Medium, JSTOR, Condé Nast, and the literary magazine Joyland.
 I've taught for Yale Writers' Workshop, NYU, Sackett Street Writing Workshops, Gotham Writers Workshop, The Resort LIC, Catapult, and Story Studio Chicago.
-I've published three novels with major publishing houses, and hundreds of essays in publications like Real Simple, Martha Stewart Living, Coastal Living, O: The Oprah Magazine, and the New York Times Modern Love column.

 My clients have gone on to publish in outlets like the LA Times, Jezebel, Tablet, and literary publications like Funicular and Human Parts.
 Writers I've worked with have published books with major publishing houses, including Hachette, Macmillan, and Penguin Random House.
 I've helped writers to query and sign agents, grow their newsletters, hone book proposals, and (maybe most importantly) get back on track with their creative practices after serious blocks.